 us west coast

-We left Canada with our friends Kim and Claudia from the sailboat Essencia, leaving in good, but grey weather.
+We left Canada with our friends from SV Essencia, leaving in good, but grey weather.
 The coast was foggy.
-We stayed roughly 40 nm out, and kept our eyes on the radar because we could not trust our eyes.
+We stayed 40 nm out, and kept our eyes on the radar because we could not trust our eyes.
 Most of the traffic was closer inland.

 We rowed iggy to shore everyday to Coronado Island to work from a cafe.
 This was another place full of rich homes and golf courses.
-The coffee in town was terrible, but we needed internet and power to work and the coffee shop provided both.
+The coffee in town wasn't great, but we needed internet and power to work and the coffee shop provided both.
 There was an outdoor pool nearby, which we visited often, paying a small fee to use it and the showers.
 We liked taking long bike rides from the island to the main part of town, but bike theft is a serious issue here.
 We caught someone trying to cut our locks while we were inside a store for 5 minutes (literally) in Midway District.